 Read Also: Best Golf Balls Under 20

 The Significance of Golf Ball Compression

 Apart from the number of layers and the number of spins, the compression of a golf ball is another important fact that plays an important role in the overall performance of a player.
-The way the number of layers, thickness of the outer layer and the strength of a golf ball determines the number of spins and how long the ball will go after getting hit by the golf club.
+The way number of layers, the thickness of the outer layer, and the strength of a golf ball determine the number of spins and how long the ball will go after getting hit by the golf club.

 Similarly, the compression of the golf ball also determines the yard number of that particular ball.
 Moreover, the preference of a golf ball to use in a long or short game is also determined by the golf ball compression.
 For example, high compression balls are suitable for players who have higher swing speeds.